-We have an ethical and sustainable approach to our business, whether it is from using local suppliers for our kitchens and local contractors to ensure the smooth running of our facilities, or the use of eco-friendly power and water sources.
+We have an ethical and sustainable approach to our business, from using local suppliers for our kitchens and local contractors to ensure the smooth running of our facilities, or the use of eco-friendly power and water sources.
 Everything we do takes into account our environment and sense of place and community.

-We also recognise the support we get from the wider Cumbria Community, whether for fundraising which equates to a third of our operating income, volunteers who use their time to help us deliver our activities, or our Trustees who oversee the smooth running of the centre and ensure we deliver our charitable objectives.
+We also recognise the support we get from the wider Cumbria community, whether for fundraising, which equates to a third of our operating income, volunteers who use their time to help us deliver our activities, or our Trustees who oversee the smooth running of the centre and ensure we deliver our charitable objectives.

-Sign-up to our newsletter
+Sign up to our newsletter

 Stay in touch with Calvert Reconnections.
-Whether you are planning to stay with us or get involved with our work our regular e-newsletter will keep you up-to-date with everything that is happening here at Calvert Reconnections.
-Including latest news, course information and our success stories.
+Whether you are planning to stay with us or get involved with our work, our regular e-newsletter will keep you up-to-date with everything that is happening here at Calvert Reconnections.
+Including latest news, programme information and our success stories.

 You can unsubscribe at any time.